AuReMe/mpwt/README.rst

 Optional argument are identified by [].

--f input folder as described in Input data.
+-f --folder input folder as described in Input data.

--o output folder containing PGDB data or dat files (see -d arguments).
+-o --output output folder containing PGDB data or dat files (see -d arguments).

--d will create dat files and only move them inside the output folder.
+-d --dat will create dat files and only move them inside the output folder.

--v verbose.
+-c --cpu the number of cpu used for the multiprocessing.

+-r --reduce delete files in ptools-local to reduce size of results.

+-v --verbose print some information about the processing of mpwt.

+--delete delete a specific PGDB inside the ptools-local folder.

+--clean clean ptools-local folder, before any other operations.

 Possible uses of mpwt: